 Is Hostinger Really Good?

 Hostinger is a good option for people just starting out with a brand new web presence.
-In addition, the low prices make it an attractive web hosting service for people who want to build their first website.
+In addition, low Hostinger pricing makes it an attractive web hosting service for people who want to build their first website.

 Hostinger does not use Cpanel.
 Instead, they use a proprietary control panel called Hpanel, which has most of the necessary features from Cpanel and omits some of the more technical ones.